alphagov/hmrc-manuals-api/README.md

 * `"time"=>["datetime", "pubdate"]`
 * `"ul"=>["type"]`

+### Images

 Images are only allowed if on a relative path (ie hosted on `www.gov.uk`) or on the GOV.UK assets domain: `assets.digital.cabinet-office.gov.uk`.
 Markup containing images hosted on other domains will be rejected with a 422 error code.

+On preview, the allowed image domains are expanded to include the preview www.gov.uk domain `www.preview.alphagov.co.uk`) and the preview asset domain (`assets-origin.preview.alphagov.co.uk`).